Watercolour by Henry Fulwood - "Death of the Red Baron" [AWM ART02495]

 (To find only a specific phrase, include quote marks when you type the phrase into the search box; e.g. "Bobby Gibbes".)

-Internet searches are made much easier if you know the correct spelling and full name of your research subject, and their service number.
+Internet searches are much more productive if you know the full name of your research subject, and their service number.

 "World War Two Nominal Roll"